 Regulatory acceptance is likely with Alternative 4 because it meets RAOs.
-Community acceptance is unknown at this time but will be determined during the EE/CA Report public comment period.
-The community would probably accept this alternative as protective, but they may object to highway congestion by waste haulers.
+No comments regarding the implementation of this alternative were received during the EE/CA Report public comment period.

 The costs for Alternative 4 have been evaluated in detail based on the evaluation criteria listed in Section 5.0.
 Due to uncertainty of the final classification of the excavated materials for disposal at an off-site landfill and the potential need for chemical stabilization, two cost estimates were prepared for the implementation of Alternative 4.
 The lower cost option (Alternative 4a) assumes that all excavated waste materials could be disposed as non-RCRA California hazardous waste and the higher cost option (Alternative 4b) assumes that all excavated waste materials shall be disposed as RCRA hazardous waste requiring chemical stabilization at the landfill.
 A complete break-out of costs for Alternative 4 is provided in Attachment D, Table D-4a and Table D-4b.